 Give them top-notch customer support.
 Know what they like and don’t like about your product.
 Analyze what other features or services they want for future updates.

 There are other ways you can lower your churn too.
 To name a few, you can improve your onboarding process, analyze customer feedback, and prioritize your most profitable subscription tier.

 The SaaS rule of 40 has been a popular metric for the health and success of SaaS businesses.
 Investors and venture capitalists use it to evaluate whether or not a company is worth funding.

 As a SaaS business looking to secure that funding to drive more growth and profit, you need to display that you can make the cut.

 But to balance it out, don’t get too caught up in trying to pass that 40% mark.

 Ultimately, the end goal is the long-term success of your business.
-Your Rule of 40 calculation is just an indicator of your current progress.
+Your Rule of 40 calculation for your SaaS company is just an indicator of your current progress.

-For more strategies on making your SaaS business succeed, click here.
+For more strategies on making your SaaS business succeed, check out our SaaS marketing blog.